Install App?

 If you need assistance scheduling your booster dose, contact the facility that helped you set up your initial vaccine appointment.
 Alternatively, you can use these CDC resources to find a vaccine provider near you.

-Get your COVID-19 vaccine up to 88% off at Walmart when you use the rxless prescription savings card!
+Get your COVID-19 vaccine up to 88% off at Walmart when you use the RxLess prescription savings card!